-Anyone can submit nominations for the Zephyr Board; nominations are also due by June 10th.
+Anyone can submit nominations for the Zephyr Board; nominations for 2020 board members were due by June 10th 2020.
 Nominees will be asked if they accept the nomination and then will be given an opportunity to prepare statements in support of their nomination before the election.

 Open seats are determined by the sum of:

 A. Board members with expired terms; B. Board members who have expressed a desire to rotate off the board early; C. Any increase in the number of board seats.

 The Secretary will confirm the number of board members with expired terms and any increase in board seats based on organizational records.
 The chair will confirm the desires of individual board members to serve for the following year and relay any additional seat information to the Secretary.